yashdhume/Photoshop-Ultra-Light/DEV_GUIDE.md

 **Option 3**

-1. Clone the repository: `git clone https://github.com/yashdhume/Photoshop-Ultra-Light`
+1. Clone the repository: `git clone https://github.com/yashdhume/Photoshop-Ultra-Light.git`
 2. Go into the directory: `cd Photoshop-Ultra-Light`
 3. Build using Maven: `mvn clean install`
+4a.
+If running on MacOS `click gradlew`
+4b.
+If running on Windows `click gradlew.bat`
-4. Build using Gradle `gradle build`
+5. Build using Gradle `gradle build`
-5. Run the Application `gradle run`
+6. Run the Application `gradle run`

 ## So, What are the Codes doing?